dy/piezo/docs/r&d.md

 ## [x] ?
 Should it compile to wat or to wasm? → wat for now

   - wasm is faster
-  - wasm allows web compilation
+  - wasm allows web compilation: doesn't require heavy wabt dependency
+  - wasm is "true" direct way
+  - wasm is something new to learn
   + wat allows wat2wasm compiler optimizations
+    ~ can be done via wasm too
   + wat allows debugging, bytecode can be hardstone
+    ~- wasm2wat also allows debugging
+      ~+ still reverse compilation can lose variable/function names
   + wat can be done via wat-compiler and other better fit for that mappers
+    - wat-compiler is stale and unlikely to improve

   * ?
-Can be both I suppose, but needs researching wat format - mb we can utilize fn tables in better way
+Can be both I suppose, but needs researching wasm format - mb we can utilize fn tables in better way

 ## [x] Scope or not to scope? → make () a block if new variables are defined there